xhyrom/discord-datamining/data/articles/normal/articles/18347288083991/content.md

 <p>Who is Eligible:</p>
 <ul>
     <li>To claim through Discord, you must be a current Nitro member. </li>
+    <li>If you’re a Nitro trial member, you will not see this offer in your gift inventory.</li>
     <li>To redeem in Picsart, this offer is only available to new Picsart Pro subscribers.
         <ul>
             <li>If you are an existing Picsart Pro subscriber, you are not eligible to redeem.</li>